icure/medtech-docs/cockpit/how-to/6_how-to-manage-databases.md

 - The Deletion of your database

 #### Update indexes
-During the lifetime of your database, we will continue improving the iCure solution by introducing new functionalities.
+During the lifetime of your database, we will continue improving the Cardinal solution by introducing new functionalities.
 These will sometimes require new database design documents, new database views, that won't be automatically added to your database.